evidentlyai/evidently/docs/book/tests-and-reports/run-tests.md

 suite
 ```

+## Column test generator

-**Column test generator**.
-You can also use the generate_column_tests function to create multiple tests.
+You can also use the `generate_column_tests` function to create multiple tests.

 By default, it generates tests with the default parameters for all the columns: